naizannaiz/printkada/CLEANUP_SETUP.md

 oneDayAgo.setHours(oneDayAgo.getHours() - 48);
 ```

+## 🔒 Security & Privacy

+### Protected Files
+The following files are protected by `.gitignore` and will **NOT** be committed to GitHub:

+- `server/serviceAccountKey.json` - Firebase service account credentials
+- `server/.env` - Environment variables and secrets
+- `server/credentials/` - Any additional credential files
+- `server/secrets/` - Secret files directory

+### Template Files
+The following template files are included for reference:
+- `server/serviceAccountKey.example.json` - Shows the structure of Firebase credentials
+- `server/env.example` - Shows required environment variables

+### Best Practices
+1. **Never commit credentials**: All sensitive files are protected by `.gitignore`
+2. **Use environment variables**: Store secrets in `.env` files
+3. **Rotate keys regularly**: Update your Firebase and Razorpay keys periodically
+4. **Monitor access**: Regularly check who has access to your credentials

 ## 🚨 Important Notes

 1. **Backup First**: Test the cleanup system in development before deploying to production
 2. **Monitor Initially**: Watch the logs for the first few days to ensure proper operation
 3. **Service Account Security**: Keep your service account key secure and never commit it to version control
 4. **Storage Costs**: This will help reduce Firebase Storage costs by removing old files
+5. **Credential Protection**: All sensitive files are now protected from accidental commits

 ## 🐛 Troubleshooting